virtualidentityag/vi-frontend-hub/src/automation.md

 ## Introducing GitHub Actions

-GitHub Actions is a flexible and scalable way of automating every aspect of your team's software workflow on your project, like:
+GitHub Actions is a flexible and scalable way of automating every aspect of your team's software workflow, as in:

   - Automated Testing (CI)
   - Continuous Delivery and Deployment